craftcms/commerce-stripe/README.md

 Your Stripe account must be configured to use at least [version `2022-11-15`](https://stripe.com/docs/upgrades) of their API, due to the availability of certain Payment Intents features.

+### Subscriptions

+Support for creation of new payment sources in the same request as Payment source creation at the time of subscription has been deprecated.
+Recommendation?
+- Set up a payment source before offering subscriptions;
+- Create a payment source over Ajax on the same page;
+- Show users what payment method the subscription will be associated with;
+-

+### Synchronization

+After the update, we recommend running the new [payment method synchronization command](#syncing-customer-payment-methods) to ensure your store’s data is up-to-date with Stripe’s records.

 ## Configuration Settings

 These options are set via `config/commerce-stripe.php`.